coyotespike/voyager-dev/README.md

 This project aims to develop a usable coding agent, which will work iteratively in collaboration with a developer.

 At the current time, BabyAgi/AutoGPT approaches are too unstable to be of very much assistance.
-However, there is every reason to develop an agent that learns from its environment, from its mistakes, and from your chat history, and develops tools as needed (Voyager).
+However, there is every reason to develop an agent that learns from its environment, from its mistakes, and from your chat history.
+In the future we hope to allow it to develop LangChain tools as needed (Voyager).

 ## Usage